TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-TAMM supports three main tensor operations: tensor set, tensor addition, and tensor contraction.
-Figure~\ref{fig:tensor_ops} gives the grammar for allowed tensor operations' syntax in TAMM framework.
-Each tensor operation syntax rule ($\bnfpn{tensor-op}$) is composed of a left-hand side (lhs) and a right-hand side (rhs) operation.
-While \boldit{lhs} can only be a labeled tensor construct, \boldit{rhs} can be of different types that results in a different tensor operation: \begin{itemize} \item alpha value (\code{A(i,l) = alpha}), which corresponds to a tensor set operation that assigns the corresponding alpha value to all elements of the tensor. \item labeled tensors (\code{A(i,l) += alpha * D(l,i)}) correspond to a tensor addition operation (with respect to the label permutation on tensor D). \item contraction of two labeled tensors (\code{C(i,a) += alpha * A(i,l) * B(l,a)}) updates the lhs with the tensor contraction results. \end{itemize}
+\finalresponse{TAMM supports several tensor operations: tensor set, tensor addition, subtraction, scale, trace, transpose, general tensor contractions, inner and outer products, and reduction.
+TAMM supports different tensor data types and several mathematically valid operations between tensors of different data types (e.g., tensor contraction between a complex and real tensor).} Figure \ref{fig:tensor_ops} gives the grammar for allowed tensor operations' syntax in the TAMM framework.
+Each tensor operation syntax rule ($\bnfpn{tensor-op}$) is composed of a left-hand side (lhs, $\bnfpn{op-lhs}$) and a right-hand side (rhs, $\bnfpn{rhs}$) operation.
+While \boldit{lhs} can only be a labeled tensor construct ($\bnfpn{label-tensor}$), \boldit{rhs} can be of different types that result in different tensor operations\textblack{, as follows}: \begin{itemize} \item alpha value \textblack{[}\code{A(i,l) = alpha}\textblack{]}, which corresponds to a tensor set operation that assigns the corresponding alpha value to all elements of the tensor. \item labeled tensors \textblack{[}\code{A(i,l) += alpha * D(l,i)}\textblack{]} correspond to a tensor addition operation (with respect to the label permutation on tensor D) in Eq.
+(7). \item contraction of two labeled tensors \textblack{[}\code{C(i,a) += alpha * A(i,l) * B(l,a)}\textblack{]} updates the lhs with the tensor contraction results in Eq.
+(8). \end{itemize} \finalresponse{Several additional operations on tensors are provided as utility routines in TAMM.
+Element-wise operations such as square, log, inverse, etc. are provided.
+Additional useful operations on tensors, such as min, max, norm, etc., are also provided, including high-level routines to read from and write tensors to disk using parallel file I/O. All these operations are defined using a parallel \boldit{block\_for} construct provided by TAMM, allowing users to easily define custom element- and block-wise operations on a tensor.
+The \boldit{block\_for} construct allows user-defined operations (using C++ lambda expressions) that are executed in parallel on distributed tensors.}